maths/moodle-qtype_stack/doc/en/Developer/index.md

-# Developer docs
+# Developers

-The Developer docs provide documentation for development, as well as instructions for developers who want to contribute to STACK.
+The Developer documentations give information on STACK development, as well as instructions for developers who want to contribute to STACK.

 ## Contributing to STACK